QuickBlox/quickblox-android-sdk/sample-videochat-kotlin/README.md

 This Sample demonstrates how to work with [Android VideoChat](https://quickblox.com/developers/Sample-webrtc-android) QuickBlox module.
-*this is original sample description & setup guide.
+*this is the original sample description & setup guide.

 The sample allows to: